KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/kojo-burnout-is-real.png)

-Photo taken by Casey Faist, used with permission
+Kojo Idrissa; photo credit: Casey Faist (used with permission)

 [CPython](https://github.com/python/cpython), the most popular implementation of the Python interpreter, is an open-source project developed primarily by volunteers.
 Burnout is a real possibility.
 As projects like CPython grow, they also need skills beyond coding, that are not taught in traditional CS programs.